If you do not have well developed and clearly defined employee engagement strategies, it does not show positive outcomes.

 How would you feel?
 Would you now be equally excited about the next project?

 So acknowledge your employees and create a culture that is empowered.

-7. Ask Their Opinions:
+7. Ask Their Opinions

 Keep in mind that your efforts to keep your employees happy and engaged need efforts and consistency.
 It may not show results immediately.
-But if you genuinely invest your time and put efforts, you would soon create a workforce that will thrive.
+But if you genuinely invest your time and put effort, you would soon create a workforce that will thrive.